 Health Coverage That Fits Your Life

-Colorado’s health insurance market has changed a lot in recent years.
-Thanks to the Affordable Care Act (ACA), every plan now includes essential protections; like free preventive care, coverage for pre-existing conditions, and built-in pediatric dental insurance.
+Colorado’s health insurance market has evolved significantly in the last decade.
+Thanks to the Affordable Care Act (ACA), every plan now includes essential protections, like free preventive care, coverage for pre-existing conditions, and built-in pediatric dental insurance and vision coverage.
 Even high-deductible HSA plans include these benefits.

-One of the biggest shifts?
-Timing.
-Just like job-based insurance, individual plans are only available during open enrollment, unless you qualify for a special enrollment period (like losing other coverage, getting married, or having a baby).
+Individual health insurance works a lot like job-based coverage: you can only sign up during open enrollment each year, unless you qualify for a special enrollment period, such as losing other coverage, getting married, or having a baby.

 Small Business Health Insurance Options in Colorado